What is a hormonal assessment for women or men?

 • prolactin.

-An example of hormonal assessment in men
+An example of hormonal balance in men

 Men are first referred for a spermiological assessment, particularly in the context of assisted reproduction.
 Depending on the results, they may be prescribed hormonal dosages for: